tbatzel/cooking-recipes/Beef-Goulash.md

 #### Cooking
 - Add tomato paste and spices to pot
 - Add wine to pot
+- Add beef stock to cover
 - Cook on low for 3-6 hours

+- Add potatoes
+- Cook 1 hour

+- Check flavor, add Bouillon if needed
+- Mix cornstarch & arrowroot with cold water, then add to pot
+- Cook 1 hour, needs to boil for cornstarch